Lucas-lufa/SRUS-LF-Games/Por-Asst-Tasks.md

 In your own words, describe what hashing is in general.

 Hashing is taking data and making a number from it.
 If you put the same data in you will get the same number out.
 It is a one way operation.
+There are a few use cases but can be split into cryptography and non-cryptography.
+Cryptography is used for passwords.
+Non-cryptography is used to identified file to confirm a file hasn't changed, to retrieve a file in a array and can be used to find out if part of a set or not.

 ## Step 2 – Knowledge Question (60-100 words)

 Research hashing algorithms.
 Describe advantages and disadvantages for at least three different hashing algorithms.
 Please provide references for external resources.

+md5

+argon2

 ## Step 3 – Knowledge Question (50-90 words)